Rubber dam: an overviewDental Point

 Secures airway and GI tract

-If while carrying out root canal your patient is clever enough to swallow or even worse inhale an endodontic file, they will very sensibly successfully sue your boss and the rest of us will pay for it.
+If while carrying out root canal your patient is clever enough to swallow or even worse inhale an endodontic file.
+They will very sensibly successfully sue your boss and the rest of us will pay for it.
 Well actually I don’t want to, so please use rubber dam!

 Improved cross infection control

-There are two separate, independent research papers published in the late 1980s that showed categorically a huge 90% reduction in aerosol-born cultivatable microorganisms when using rubber dam.
+There are two separate, independent research papers published in the late 1980s that showed categorically.
+A huge 90% reduction in aerosol-born cultivatable microorganisms when using rubber dam.
 This is real evidence-based dentistry: eat your heart out HTM 01-05.
-It is certainly your boss’s responsibility to provide you with an optimum working environment, and using rubber dam has to be part of that.
+It is certainly your boss’s responsibility to provide you with an optimum working environment.
+And using rubber dam has to be part of that.

 Set out below are some clinical examples of the way I use rubber dam.
-I have two overriding principles: I use a wingless dam clamp and place the dam over this and I hardly ever use clamps on anterior teeth, and significantly I would not contemplate carrying out root canal therapy without rubber dam.
-If the patient declines rubber dam following reasoned explanation, I would decline to carry out the endodontic procedure.
+I have two overriding principles: I use a wingless clamp and place the over this and I hardly ever use clamps on anterior teeth, and significantly I would not contemplate carrying out root canal therapy without rubber dam.
+If the patient declines following reasoned explanation, I would decline to carry out the endodontic procedure.